-- The concept of an XDS Affinity Domain is defined in ITI TF-1:10 and ITI TF-1: Appendix K. ITI TF-1: Appendix L originally provided an informative checklist for the key policies that need to be addressed in order to deploy an EHR-LR document sharing environment for an XDS Affinity Domain.
+The concept of an XDS Affinity Domain is defined in ITI TF-1:10 and ITI TF-1: Appendix K. ITI TF-1: Appendix L originally provided an informative checklist for the key policies that need to be addressed in order to deploy an EHR-LR document sharing environment for an XDS Affinity Domain.
 However, it was recognized that this checklist was incomplete as it did not deal with many necessary XDS Affinity Domain deployment issues.
-In order to address these shortcomings, a new "Template for XDS Affinity Domain Deployment Planning" White Paper - It takes the form of a template rather than a checklist because it acts more as an outline for all the issues that should be considered, rather than a checklist to be used to verify the correctness of a particular implementation.
+In order to address these shortcomings, a new "Template for XDS Affinity Domain Deployment Planning" White Paper has been created: http://ihe.net/Technical Frameworks/#IT

+It takes the form of a template rather than a checklist because it acts more as an outline for all the issues that should be considered, rather than a checklist to be used to verify the correctness of a particular implementation.
 This new template can be used when defining policies for either an individual XDS Affinity Domain, or multiple XDS Affinity Domains within a particular nation or region.